MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 * Keep in mind that RStudio does not auto-update, nor do the libraries.
 * Run through the setup, keeping all the default settings.

+### Make sure you create a directory for your project
+  * The far top-right has a tab click it > New Project > name your directory and its location > Create Project.

 <details>
   <summary>Settings</summary>